We help organizations with similar missions build financial stability too.

 Sustainable funding provided through annual cash grants from an Agency Endowment is intended to benefit the organization’s youth shooting program(s) and activities.
 How the organization can spend grant funds is relatively flexible if all grant expenditures are directly beneficial to the organization’s youth shooting program(s) and activities, and within the guidelines set forth in the Agency Endowment Fund Agreement.

 Agency Endowment Accounts have individual grant cycles that do not align with the two team grant cycles.
 The MidwayUSA Foundation will notify each organization via email when it is eligible for a grant.
 The first grant application is sent the month after the endowment has been funded for one full year, and then annually thereafter.
-The Foundation will pay an Agency grant the month after the grant application was issued, if the organization completes and returns all paperwork in a timely manner.
+The Foundation will pay an Agency grant the month after the grant application was issued if the organization submits all requested documentation in a timely manner.
 The Foundation starts the grant cycle “clock” for each endowment account the first of the month following receipt of the first donation.

 The maximum annual grant is 5% of the Agency Endowment’s average monthly balance over the most recent 12 months.
-Included with each grant application email are a cover letter, grant request form, account statement, direct deposit form, and an impact report form.
-The organization must complete the grant request and other forms and return them along with all requested documentation to receive a grant.
+Included with each grant eligibility notification are an account statement and the calculated grant payout.
+The organization must complete the grant request through MidwayUSA Foundation’s online grant system and provide additional documentation, as requested, to receive a cash grant.

 An organization may change its annual cash grant cycle to better suit its business needs.
 To change an organization’s grant cycle, you must contact the MidwayUSA Foundation and request a new grant date that is at least 13 months past the most recent grant.